Snowball Plecostomus L102 (Hypancistrus Inspector) Species Profile & Care Guide

 |TDS||18 - 268|

-Origins of the Snowball Plecostomus L102
+Natural Habitat of the Snowball Plecostomus L102

 Snowball Plecos are native to the upper Rio Negro basin in Amazonas state, Brazil and portions of the Casiquiare drainage, which connects the Negro with the Rio Orinoco, in Venezuela in South America.
 They inhabit soft acidic blackwaters with rocky rapids where the riverbed is covered in decaying plant matter.